 The city of Raigarh doesn’t have very good connectivity via a flight.
 However, it does have its own airport of the same name but it is not very well-connected.
 Thus, it would be best suitable for anyone to look for some other means of travel options like a bus or a train.

 But still, if you want to travel here by air then your best option would be Swami Vivekananda International Airport.
 It is located at a distance of 243 km via NH49 or NH53.
 Formerly known as the Raipur Airport, it is the primary airport that serves the state of Chattisgarh and is considered the 28th busiest airport in India in terms of passenger traffic.
 This airport has only a single runaway and is also equipped with CAT-1 Instrument Landing System.

 After you deboard at the airport, you will need to take some mode of public transportation like a cab or a bus.

-By Road.
 The city of Raigarh has fairly good connectivity with other nearby Indian cities.
 You can also consider traveling from interstate buses.
 Here is the route you can take to reach here.
 You can also consider traveling here by interstate or private buses.

-By Train.
 The overall connectivity via train is good.
 Raigarh has its own railhead of the same name.
 This railway station is responsible for serving Raigarh and the nearby cities like Ambikapur, Sarguja, Dharamjaigarh, and Sarangarh.
 After you deboard at the railway station, you can always take a cab or some other means of public transportation to reach your destination.
 Here is how you can reach here by train.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here.